creativcoder/headlines/README.md

 ### Web

-Headlines can also run locally in your browser.
+Headlines can also be served from your browser (only at localhost at the moment, because of CORS)

-Use the  `./setup_web.sh` script to install dependencies and use `./start_web.sh` to spawn the app in the browser.
+* Run `./setup_web.sh` script to install dependencies.
+* Run `./start_web.sh` to spawn the app in the browser.

 ## Contributions